When will the first contestant be voted out of the I'm a Celebrity...Get Me Out of Here! jungle?

 Harry Redknapp and Nick Knowles are our current frontrunners – Harry due to his East End charm and humour, and Nick for his all-round sweetness.

-But with 11 days left until our grand final, there’s still plenty of time for a shock twist or two…
+But with over a week left until our grand final, there’s still plenty of time for a shock twist or two…